-The OGA is committed to supporting the physical and mental health of its people.
-The company has a comprehensive attendance management policy and provides access to occupational health provision and employee assistance.
-The average number of days lost due to sickness absence was 1.4 days for 2018-19 (2.5 days for 2017-18).
+The OGA is committed to supporting the physical and mental health of its people and fostering employee wellbeing is a key element of our focus.
+The company has a comprehensive attendance management policy and provides access to occupational health provision and employee assistance to offer additional support to our people.
+Where staff are identified as needing reasonable adjustments, these will be provided.
+The average number of days lost due to sickness absence was 1.5 days for 2019-20 (1.4 days for 2018-19).